-5. Factory farming pollutes the earth.
+5. Factory farming can pollute the earth.

 That said, I strongly suggest that if you’re going to eat meat, buy the good stuff, even if it means having to pay a bit more or buy less of it.
-Choose grass-fed beef, lamb, bison and poultry, to insure that you’re eating nutritious and healthy meats, as nature intended.
+Choose grass-fed beef, lamb, bison and poultry, to ensure that you’re eating nutritious and healthy meats, as nature intended.

 To learn more about what to look for when buying meat, check out my post on meat labeling.